-St. Rita administers a version similar to the STS High School Placement Test (HSPT).
+St. Rita administers the STS High School Placement Test (HSPT) and will test in (3) sections for the exam: Math, English and Reading.
 Students must bring a $25 test fee and two #2 pencils to the Entrance Exam.
 Calculators are NOT permitted.
 Peterson’s, Barron’s and Princeton Review all publish study guides for the HSPT.
-For free online HSPT practice questions click here.
+For free online HSPT practice questions click below.

-Please note: Students who have an IEP, ICEP or 504 Plan are allowed additional testing time on the Entrance Exam.
-You must send St. Rita a copy of your IEP or 504 Plan prior to the Exam date for approval for additional time.
+Please note: Students who have an IEP, ICEP or 504 Plan may be allowed additional testing time on the Entrance Exam.
+You must send St. Rita a copy of your accommodation plan prior to the Exam date for approval for additional time.

 When will I know if I have been accepted to St. Rita High School?

-Notification letters will be mailed in late January/early February and are scheduled to be mailed before mid-February of 2017.
+Notification letters will be mailed in late January.
+All applications are to be turned in by January 13, 2020.